micmejia/bible-dump/AMPC/Matthew/Matt 16.md

 Do you not yet discern (perceive and understand)?
-Do you not remember the five loaves of the five thousand, and how many [[^b]small hand] baskets you gathered?
+Do you not remember the five loaves of the five thousand, and how many [small hand] baskets you gathered?